Mission & Collection

 - Legislators Past and Present - Biographical records and details about terms of service are available for all legislators back to statehood.

-- State Government - Includes searchable databases for gubernatorial vetoes, executive orders, Minnesota state agencies, and constitutional amendments.
+- State Government - Includes searchable databases for gubernatorial vetoes, executive orders, Minnesota state agencies, state constitutional amendments, and other information about state government.

-The Library created guides that summarize current and historical legislative issues, pulling together books, articles, and Web resources.
+The Library creates and maintains guides that summarize current and historical legislative issues, pulling together books, articles, and web resources.

-The Library's legislative history collection includes Senate and House historical committee materials.
+The Library's legislative history collection includes Senate and House historical committee materials and the Legislative Media Archive.
 The Library provides a step by step guide and a detailed list of available resources.
 Library staff are experienced and knowledgeable about the often complicated process of researching legislative history.

 These pages provide access to state, federal, and non-governmental organization information on topics of interest to Minnesota legislators.
 The sites listed on these pages are not created, maintained, or endorsed by the Minnesota Legislature.